Curran, Michigan: Black Bear Capital of Michigan

-Curran is unofficially referred to as the "Black Bear Capital of Michigan" due to the abundance of American black bears in the area, and the title is also extended to Mitchell Township as a whole.
+Curran is referred to as the "Black Bear Capital of Michigan" due to the abundance of American black bears in the area, and the title is also extended to Mitchell Township as a whole.
+Governor Jennifer Granholm gave the community this designation after she visited the area in 2005.
 The title is also used by the unincorporated community of Strongs in Chippewa Township in the state's Upper Peninsula.
 Curran hosts the annual Black Bear Festival every September.
 The event was founded in 2005 and features a car show, craft show, music, and vendors.
 The 2020 Black Bear Festival was canceled due to the COVID-19 pandemic in Michigan, and the event was also canceled in 2021.
-The 2022 Black Bear Festival took place on September 24.
+The Black Bear Festival resumed in 2022 and continues annually.